No products in the cart.

-The smartphone industry is notorious for the various manufacturers refusing to have a conversation about even the most basic things in order to bring some sort of consistency across devices.
+The smartphone industry is famous for the various manufacturers refusing to have a conversation about even the most basic things in order to bring some sort of consistency across devices.
 It is by far the most irritating of all is the humble charging cable.
+Who knew a phone charger could be so difficult?

 Apple claim they are pioneers who drive changes in charging speed and reliability.
 While the rest of the world just sees their regular connector modifications as not much more than profiteering by forcing people who already own several cables to then buy more.
 All USB cables, whether v1.1, v2 or even v3 all have the same connector at one end, known as an A plug.
 This is what goes into a computer or a power point adapter.
 It’s the other end that causes all the heartache.